-Valley Water has been conducting a wide array of efforts to respond to the drought and the resulting water shortage emergency condition, and plans to implement a water use reduction enforcement plan.
-The latest water supply conditions in the County will be described in the current month's Water Tracker Report.
-The water use reduction enforcement plan and other drought response efforts will be described in the Drought Response Report.
+Valley Water has been conducting a wide array of efforts to respond to the drought and the resulting water shortage emergency condition.
+These efforts along with the latest water supply condition in the County will be described in the current month's Water Tracker Report and Drought Response Report.
 These reports will be added in the 3-day supplemental agenda item.